TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: TAPInspector

-By setting attributes of triggers to be non-deterministic, the state of an FSM can activate several transitions simultaneously.
-This describes the concurrency of IoT systems, but can also result in a huge state space.
-As the number of attributes grows, the state space will grow exponentially, even explode, and result in a very long verification time.
-To address this problem, we propose two optimization approaches: model slicing and state compression.
-The former can slice the model into a set of hybrid models, each of which has several groups executed in order and rules in each group are executed concurrently.
-The later compresses the range of variables to reduce redundant state space.
-Such a hybrid model can ensure both compact state space and model concurrency.
+Setting attributes of a trigger to be non-deterministic can activate several transitions in the FSM simultaneously.
+Such a method can describe the concurrency of IoT systems, but can also result in huge state space.
+As the number of attributes grows, the state space will grow exponentially, even explode, resulting in a very long verification time.
+To address this problem, we give two optimization approaches: model slicing and state compression.
+The former can slice the model into a set of hybrid models, each of which has several groups executed in order, and rules in each group are executed concurrently.
+The latter compresses the range of variables to reduce redundant state space.

 \textbf{Model Slicing}.
+To slice a rule model, we enhance the model with rule interactions and design a slicing method using interaction dependencies among rules.
+An interaction configuration determines how an action of a device can interact with an attribute or another device, e.g., turning a heater on can increase the indoor temperature from 10\textcelsius\ to 24\textcelsius\ in 30 minutes.
+These configurations are obtained as follows: since cyber channels and connections are defined among rules or inside apps, we identify them by comparing all rules having operations defined in (\ref{equ:channel}) and (\ref{equ:connection}); we use physical channels identified by literature \cite{ding2018on}, but we distinguish them into tardy channels (temperature and humidity) with latency and immediate ones (illuminance, electric power, water, motion, and presence) without latency; we define our found physical connections having parent devices, including smart plug/outlet, ZigBee hub, Wi-Fi gateway, and Bluetooth hub.
+Child subjects are configured in different automation scenarios.

-Given channel- (\ref{equ:channel}) and connection-based (\ref{equ:connection}) interaction models, we define a dependency relation $d$ between two rules (i.e., transitions $\sigma$) $r_i$ and $r_j$ in an FSM as follows:
+Given these channel- (\ref{equ:channel}) and connection-based (\ref{equ:connection}) interaction configurations (e.g., the list presented in Tab. \ref{tab:interconf}), we define a dependency relationship $d$ between two rules $r_i$ and $r_j$ in an FSM as follows: